stuylinux/stuylinux.org/content/posts/programming-toolchains.md

 ---
 title: Installing Programming Language Toolchains
-date: 2023-11-24
+date: 2023-12-02
 author: David Chen [@TheEgghead27](https://github.com/TheEgghead27)
 ---
 Plenty of programmers use Linux because it's super simple to set up tooling for pretty much any programming language you'd need!

-We'll look at getting set up with a few common languages.
+For our meeting on December 1st, we looked at getting set up with a few common languages, and used them to try out this [year's Advent of Code challenge](https://adventofcode.com/2023/day/1).

 # Python
 Python is such a ubiquitous programming language, most Linux distros come with it preinstalled, or even use it for their package manager!